 SECTION 9.
 RESIGNATIONS.
-Any director of the Corporation may resign at any time by giving written notice of his resignation to the Board of Directors or the Chairman of the Board or the Vice-Chairman of the Board or the President or the Secretary.
+Any director of the Corporation may resign at any time by giving written notice of his resignation to the Board of Directors or the Chairman of the Board or the President or the Secretary.
 Any such resignation shall take effect at the time specified therein or, if the time when it shall become effective shall not be specified therein, immediately upon its receipt.
 Unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.